AWCXV/GIFNet/README.md

 # GIFNet

-#### Thank you very much for the time devoted to handling and reviewing our work.

 ## Highlight

 - **Collaborative Training**: Uniquely demonstrates that collaborative training between low-level fusion tasks yields significant performance improvements by leveraging cross-task synergies.